PatricioNapoli/gema/README.md

 ## TODO

 * Internal proxy auth, create dashboard for creating users, groups.
 These users work for the HQ and the internal services, limit access to kibana.
 In dash show service configs
-* Cluster redis and postgres for data redundancy.
+* Cluster redis, postgres, prometheus and elasticsearch.
-* Support global replication for better performance of some services: ElasticSearch, Prometheus, Redis, PGSQL, GEMA Server
+* Support replication for better performance of some services: ElasticSearch, Prometheus, Redis, PGSQL, GEMA Server
 * Node communication/synchronization can be achieved through DSM solution using Redis as a message broker, like events.
 * GEMA dashboard, geminis.io, live ops, reports generation, ML, message broadcast through WS, push notifications, service routings, let client have a user
 * CORS?